Kfollen93/Mini-Reference-Guide/README.md

 </details>
       <details>
    <summary><b>EventHandler</b></summary>
      EventHandler is a delegate type that represents a method that is used to handle events.
 It is typically used to define event handlers for events raised by objects.
 An event handler is a method that gets called in response to a specific event occurring, and it typically takes two parameters: the object that raised the event (the sender), and event arguments that provide additional information about the event.
+You can pass empty EventArgs though as an argument if you do not have a need for additional data.
 </details>

 ## Miscellaneous